OpenAPITools/openapi-generator/samples/openapi3/client/petstore/python-experimental/docs/NullableShape.md

-# shape_or_null.ShapeOrNull
+# nullable_shape.NullableShape

 The value may be a shape or the 'null' value.
-This is introduced in OAS schema >= 3.1.
+The 'nullable' attribute was introduced in OAS schema >= 3.0 and has been deprecated in OAS schema >= 3.1.
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------